Post： Assistant Prof.

 B.S. in Agricultural and Forestry Economics and Management, Renmin University of China, 2007

-Dr. Wenjin Long is an Assistant Professor at the College of Economics and Management, China Agricultural University.
-His research interests focus on labour economics, rural development and gender, particularly on rural labour, rural-urban migration, rural education, nutrition and health related topics.
+Dr. Wenjin Long is an Assistant Professor at the College of Economics and Management China and a member of Academy of Global Food Economics and Policy, China Agricultural University.
+His research interests focus on labour economics, rural development and gender, particularly on rural labour, rural-urban migration, rural education, rural nutrition and health related topics.
 Before joining CAU, he worked as an Associate Research Fellow in a non-governmental think-tank.
 He holds a Ph.D. in Industrial Economics from the University of Nottingham, UK.
 He received his BAs in Agricultural Economics and Sociology and MA in Agricultural Economics from Renmin University of China.

 He teaches labour economics and agricultural economics for undergraduate students.

-His works are published in China Economic Review, Asian and Pacific Migration Journal, Chinese Rural Economy (Chinese), Chinese Rural Survey (Chinese) and other journals.
-He has participated in 29 research projects related to labour, education, poverty, health and nutrition.
+His works are published in China Economic Review, Asian and Pacific Migration Journal, Journal of Integrative Agriculture, China Agricultural Economic Review, Chinese Rural Economy (in Chinese), Chinese Rural Survey (in Chinese), Issues in Agricultural Economy (in Chinese) and other journals.
+He has participated in many research projects related to labour, education, poverty, health and nutrition.

 Peer Reviewer for China Agricultural Economic Review, Feminist Economics, Journal of Integrative Agriculture, Nonprofit and Voluntary Sector Quarterly, Chinese Rural Economy(in Chinese), Chinese Rural Survey (In Chinese), ESRC UK, National Natural Science Foundation of China - Peking University Data Center of Management Science